tiagojsag/playbook/guidelines/slack-guidelines.md

 -   **Sections**: You can organise your channels in Slack using [sections](https://slack.com/intl/en-es/help/articles/360043207674-Organize-your-sidebar-with-custom-sections).
     This is very personal and depending on how you want to organise your slack you choose how categorise the channels.
 Some ways are categorising by project, functional area, topic, or how frequently you have to check them...

--   **Channel presence**: leaving a channel is not a problem, come and go as you like.
+-   **Channel presence**: Make sure you regularly do a channel purge.
+Remember, leaving a channel is not a problem, come and go as you like.
-    NOTE: See below usage guidelines, we assume that people on a channel are interested in the topic, and anybody who does not actively participate consents to what is being said.
-    That’s why is important to post everything publicly and on the right channels and tag people or groups when necessary,

 -   The [status and availability in Slack](https://slack.com/intl/en-es/help/articles/201864558-Set-your-Slack-status-and-availability)  can help inform everyone on how quickly you might be able to respond.
 You can use a custom status and duration, but we have some predefined ones in our workspace:
     - `In a meeting`: (lasts an hour) It synchronises with your Google Calendar, or you can put it manually.